 Localization vs. Translation

-In other words, it is the process of adapting a product or content to a specific dialect, culture, region, or country.
+In other words, it is the process of adapting a product or content to a specific dialect, culture, economy, or environment.
 Localization does not only deal with written content.
 It also deals with images and choosing the right ones for the targeted market, using correct measure units as well as the local formats for dates, addresses, and numbers.
 Thus, a good localization team must not include only linguists but also web developers, designers, and local market experts.

 When to localize?

-As mentioned, localizing the content is very important to promote your business, especially when you need to reach more potential customers.
+As mentioned, localizing the content is very essential to promote your business, especially when you need to reach more potential customers.
 Localization services can be used to enter new markets, expand business in existing markets, and boost engagements with your product.
 Top localization services include web localization, software localization, app localization, game localization, and more.

 Web localization is one of the most localization services required worldwide.
 To localize a website, you need to adapt its visual and written elements to meet users' expectations as well as the language and cultural preferences in a way that maintains the website’s integrity in order to make navigation easier.